 Rope Jab is an Indigenous martial art from East India where band members battle in costume with whips.
 It has found a place of respect beside the yards of Orisha and Kalinda traditions of stick-fighting and hand-to-hand combat that travelled to the Caribbean via the transatlantic slave trade.

 “I was never allowed to talk as a teenager to anybody about the artform,” he said.
-But as Arnold saw the elders die out, and member numbers dwindling he became increasingly concerned for its future.
+But as Alfred saw the elders die out, and member numbers dwindling he became increasingly concerned for its future.

 The Jab Jab (French Creole for devil) has taken many forms, including breathing fire and terrorizing masquerades with impish mischief.
 Other famous traditions include the Blue Devil from Trinidad and Tobago, the Jab Molassie in Grenada, and even underlines the Yorisha flambeaux that march down the streets of New Orleans during Mardi Gras.

-In Trinidad, Arnold faced backlash from his family and community about opening up to the public about Rope Jab, due to a continuing intergenerational fear of colonial violence that plagues the East Indian tradition.
+In Trinidad, Alfred faced backlash from his family and community about opening up to the public about Rope Jab, due to a continuing intergenerational fear of colonial violence that plagues the East Indian tradition.